English for Professional Purposes (ESL)

-Since 1984, the ESL for Communications Certificate Program has offered small, interactive courses with individualized feedback to nonnative English speakers, helping them learn the communication skills and build the confidence necessary for workplace success.
+Since 1984, the English for Professional Purposes (ESL) certificate program has offered small, interactive courses with individualized feedback to nonnative English speakers, helping them learn the communication skills and build the confidence necessary for workplace success.

-The ESL for Communications Certificate Program provides students the opportunity to refine written and verbal communication skills that employers find important but are difficult to master in one's second or third language.
+The English for Professional Purposes (ESL) certificate program provides students the opportunity to refine written and verbal communication skills that employers find important but are difficult to master in one's second or third language.
 In the courses, students learn basic concepts of grammar and social practice as they focus on the most practical skills for workplace and public communication.
 Students may take individual courses or take the four required to earn a certificate.